The parameter is a required sensor property. The sensors in the system work mainly on the basis of the data received in the parameter.

 To convert revolutions into coefficient, adjust the calculation table for this sensor:

-You can use such sensors only in reports (not in counters, nor in online notifications) because they require the parameters from the previous message.
+You can use such sensors in reports and counters, but not in online notifications, because they require the parameters from the previous message.

 There is equipment installed on the vehicle, which sends some parameter (for example, param1).
 Then the equipment gets out of order.
 A new one is installed.
 The new equipment sends the same data in another parameter (for example, param2).
 To exclude data loss during report generation, it is necessary to use value availability check in the Parameter field upon creating a sensor.
 The old equipment worked all December, the new one — all January, and we need a report for these two months.
 If the value availability check is used during the parameter indication (param1|param2 entered as sensor parameter), then the system takes a value from the param1 parameter, and if the param1 value is invalid (for example, the equipment is broken), then the system takes a value from the param2 parameter.
 In other words, when using the value availability check, the system takes into account the first valid value of the parameter received.